sharpie7/circuitjs1/README.md

 If you want to embed the application in another page then use an iframe with the src being the full-page version.

-You can add query parameters to link to the full page version to change it's startup behaviour.
+You can add query parameters to link to change the applications startup behaviour.
 The following are supported:
 ```
 .../circuitjs1.html?cct=<string> // Load the circuit from the URL (like the # in the Java version)
 .../circuitjs1.html?startCircuit=<filename> // Loads the circuit named "filename" from the "Circuits" directory
-.../circuitjs1.html?euroResistors=<true|false>
+.../circuitjs1.html?euroResistors=<true|false> // Set to true to force "Euro" style resistors.
+If not specified the resistor style will be based on the user's browser's language preferences
+.../circuitjs1.html?usResistors=<true|false> // Set to true to force "US" style resistors.
+If not specified the resistor style will be based on the user's browser's language preferences
 .../circuitjs1.html?whiteBackground=<true|false>
 .../circuitjs1.html?conventionalCurrent=<true|false>
 ```